openmm/openmmforcefields/README.md

 # Changelog

+## 0.8.0 Updates for openforcefield 0.7.1 toolkit
+* [(PR #128)](https://github.com/openmm/openmmforcefields/pull/128) Update README for openff-1.2.0 and use openforcefield 0.7.1 toolkit API for identifying installed force fields

 ## 0.7.5 Bugfix release
 * [(PR #127)](https://github.com/openmm/openmmforcefields/pull/127) Fixes a bug where the wrong path was imported for logging; improves docstrings.